dominicjonas/Summit/README.md

 https://user-images.githubusercontent.com/83312425/143848333-31d17287-5794-436a-89d3-51015c796041.mov

 ## Issues
-- Given the time frame to complete the project, we were very ambitious with what we wanted this app to acheieve.
-Lessons on priority were leanred.
+- Given the time frame to complete the project, we were very ambitious with what we wanted this app to achieve.
+Lessons on priority were learned.
-- Getting to grips with Python and Django was a challenge, espeicially given we had little to no experience working with them at the start of the project.
+- Getting to grips with Python and Django was a challenge, especially given we had little to no experience working with them at the start of the project.

 ## Wins
 - Despite a lot of challenges and setbacks, we managed to produce an intricate level of connection throughout our app.